Purpleknife/SpotFinder/README.md

 SpotFinder is an app that allows users to discover maps depending on their interests: 'Best Dog Parks', 'Best Restaurants in Town', etc.

-This project's goal is to revisit an old project made with Node JS, Express and EJS templates: [Wiki Map](https://github.com/Purpleknife/Wiki-Map), and rebuild it using TypeScript, React JS and Express.
+This project's goal is to revisit and add more features to an old project made with Node JS, Express and EJS templates: [Wiki Map](https://github.com/Purpleknife/Wiki-Map) + rebuild it using TypeScript, React JS and Express.

 <strong><h3> 📌 This project's goals are:</h3></strong>
 - Develop my skills in TypeScript.